Smart digital creators show their work early, before it’s ready and, most importantly, way before they are ready to show it.

 If you felt fear just reading those lines, you’re not alone.
 I was terrified.
 The mere thought of publishing something before it’s ready made me anxious… And if you’re anything like my clients, you’re likely experiencing a bit of that right now.

-Despite this, here are the 5 reasons why you should go ahead and do it anyway.
+Despite this, here are the 5 main reasons why you should go ahead and do it anyway.

 1. Validate your idea.

 Creating in public allows you to validate your idea in ways that legacy creators could’ve only dreamed about.